Malwa: Religion

 Malwa has a significant number of Dawoodi Bohras, a subsect of Shia Muslims from Gujarat, who are mostly businessmen by profession.
 Besides speaking the local languages, the Bohras have their own language, Lisan al-Dawat.
-The Patidars, who probably originated from the Kurmis of Punjab, are mostly rural farmers who settled in Gujarat around 1400.
+The Patidars, who Migrated from Gujarat settle in the Malwa-nimar.
+The Whole Malwa-Nimar belt is dominated by Patidar's who are large landowner's.

 Languages

-Periods of Maratha rule led to the growth of sizeable Marathi communities.
-The region of Indore, Dhar, Dewas and Ujjain has a considerable Marathi speaking populace.
-A significant number of Marwaris, Jats and Rajputs also live in the region.
+The most spoken language in the Malwa region is Malvi, which is the regional language, and Hindi is spoken in the cities.
+Marathi is also spoken considerably in the regions of Indore, Dhar, Dewas and Ujjain.
+A significant number of Marathas, Jats, Kshatriyas (Rajputs) and Banias also live in the region.
 The Sindhis, who settled in the region after the partition of India, are an important part of the business community.
-Like southern Rajasthan, the region has a significant number of Jains, who are mostly traders and business people.
+Like southern Rajasthan, the region has a significant number of Jains, who are mostly traders and businesspeople.
 The region is home to smaller numbers of Goan Catholics, Anglo-Indians, Punjabis and Parsis or Zoroastrians.
 The Parsis are closely connected to the growth and evolution of Mhow, which has a Parsi fire temple and a Tower of Silence.